If you

 need a Co2 tank (I got my 5 lb. tank filled for $8.50

-to ensure that your pressure is not under 10 psi or
+at a welding supply shop) and a regulator.
+The regulator will ensure that your pressure is not under 10 psi or

 set to high - over 15 psi.
 I have mine set at 11 psi.